Center for Viticultural Sciences

 About The USDA / 1890 Program

-The objectives of the USDA/1890 Programs are to attract minority students into careers in agriculture and related fields, including Food Sciences and Agricultural Sciences; share expertise and resources in areas such as agricultural research, extension and teaching programs, technology development, limited-resource farmers and minority farmer programs, and rural development programs; and to increase the involvement of the 1890 Land-Grant Institutions and Tuskegee University in the delivery of USDA programs.
-The programs include: the USDA/1890 Task Force, the USDA 1890 Scholars Program, and the USDA/1890 Liaison Officer Program.
+The USDA/1890 Program seeks to attract diverse students into careers in agriculture and related fields as well as to foster the sharing of expertise and resources in agricultural research, extension and teaching programs, technology development, limited-resource farmers and minority farmer programs, and rural development programs.
+The program also seeks to increase the involvement of the 1890 Land-Grant Institutions and Tuskegee University in the delivery of USDA programs.

 Tallahassee, FL 32307